AZhacker15/cisc327-library-management-a2-8216-./docs/llm_test_generation.md

 ![Screenshot showing a positive LLM test case](good_a2.png)

-Below is a screenshot of the code that tests the edge case,
+Here is a screenshot of the code that tests the edge cases,

 ```bash
 @patch("library_service.get_book_by_id", return_value={"id": 1, "title": "Book A"})